Best Peru Itinerary to Avoid Altitude Sickness

 Since Peru is a geographically diverse country, the altitude varies according to its regions and some of the most in-demand destinations of the country are located over 3,000 meters above sea level.
 Therefore, if you’re visiting the Peruvian Andes, here are some recommendations so you can avoid altitude sickness during your trip.

-For those who may not know much about this condition, altitude sickness affects most people that come from sea level to altitudes that surpass the 1,000 meters of elevation.
+For those who may not know much about this condition, altitude sickness affects most people that come from sea level to altitudes that surpass 1,000 meters of elevation.
 Regardless of your physical condition or age, it could hit you at any time and if not treated right away it might even ruin your travel itinerary.

-As we have mentioned in different blogs, we don’t mean to scare you off by pointing this out, but to make things easier for you while traveling through Peru.
+As we have mentioned in different blogs, we don’t mean to scare you off by pointing this out but to make things easier for you while traveling through Peru.
 For that reason, we have come up with this section so you get to know about the most intelligent way to approach altitude according to your itinerary.

-Before getting into full detail, we want to explain a bit more about the altitude sickness symptoms and how to prevent it in case you’re jumping right into Cusco, Puno or Arequipa just after arriving in Lima.
+Before getting into full detail, we want to explain a bit more about the altitude sickness symptoms and how to prevent it in case you’re jumping right into Cusco, Puno, or Arequipa just after arriving in Lima.

 About Altitude Sickness